-As a consequence, the provision of new rented housing will become increasingly difficult.
-There will be increased reliance on other forms of funding, particularly that from Local Authority partners.
-There will also be a need to review alternative funding solutions and models to maintain delivery of rented homes - this includes cross-subsidy, sourcing alternative funding and increased use of the Association's own resources.
-In this context, progress has already been made in relation to cross-subsidy arrangements with good practice examples already in existence.
-In terms of the Association's investment, it is acknowledged that this will need to increase, and a formal policy on the use of assets for this purpose will be developed.
+It is recognised there will still be reliance on other forms of funding, particularly that from Local Authority partners.
+There will also be an ongoing need to review alternative funding solutions and models to maintain delivery of rented homes - this includes cross-subsidy, sourcing alternative funding and increased use of the Association's own resources.
+Progress has already been made in relation to cross-subsidy arrangements with good practice examples already in existence.
+Opportunities to access funding for Community Led projects will also be explored, although it is recognised that such funding is limited across the area of operation at present.
+In terms of the Association's investment, it is acknowledged that this will need to increase, and its assets will need to be effectively managed for this purpose.